What Is Business Process Mapping?

 The Scope and Purpose of Business Process Modeling

-Business process mapping is part of project planning for a range of project types, from improvement projects to more intensive business process re-engineering projects.
-Business process reengineering is the drastic redesign of the entirety of the enterprise’s processes.
-Some businesses chose to map their processes because they are conducting strategic planning, or are developing metrics for reporting.
+Business process modeling is part of project planning for a wide range of project types.
+Businesses may choose to map their processes because they are conducting strategic planning, developing new metrics for reporting, or improving on their existing processes.

 Process maps inspire professionals to consider how to make their organization more effective by thinking through their workflows.
 When you map a process, you must diagram it out in a way that achieves a shared understanding.
 The scope of business process mapping will show end-to-end activities, inputs such as materials or labor, and the linkages.
 A process map can cut across different departments and teams, and could even include external partners.
 It all depends on the process.